500 E. 51st St.Chicago, IL 60615

-As a full-service hospital, it meets community healthcare needs including primary, specialized emergency, same-day surgery, maternity, family practice, and critical care services.
+It meets community healthcare needs including primary, same-day surgery, family practice, and critical care services.

-Deeply committed to prevention, Provident Hospital staff and volunteers work with community residents to promote good health and wellness.
-Through health fairs, a speaker’s bureau, support groups, health wellness groups for teens, men and seniors and educational programs (diabetes, asthma, smoking cessation, heart disease and others).
-Provident Hospital is a catalyst for improving the health status of communities throughout the South Side of Chicago.
+Deeply committed to prevention, Provident Hospital staff and volunteers work with community residents to promote health and wellness through health fairs, a speaker’s bureau, support groups, health wellness groups for teens, men and seniors and educational programs (diabetes, asthma, smoking cessation, heart disease and others).

 The Mission of Provident Hospital of Cook County is…